zedlopez/ifm/Writing with Inform.md

 > phrase: {phs_order} say "[in random order]"
 >
-> This text substitution produces no text, and can be used only to end a "[one of]..." construction.
+> This text substitution produces no text, and can be used only to end a `"[one of]..."` construction.
 A random order is chosen for the alternative passages of text, and they are used in that order as the text is printed again and again.
 When one random cycle finishes, a new one begins.
-The effect is somewhat like the "shuffle album" feature on an iPod.
+The effect is somewhat like the "shuffle album" feature in a music-playing app.
 Example:
 >
 >     "You dip into the chapter on [one of]freshwater fish[or]hairless mammals[or]extinct birds[or]amphibians such as the black salamander[in random order]."
 >